Recording or importing audio with ScoreCloud Studio

 Instrument recording

-Choose instrument mode if the recording has more than one note at a time (polyphonic), for example guitar, piano, chords, multiple voices, etc.
+Choose instrument mode if the recording has multiple notes at a time (polyphonic), for example guitar, piano, chords, multiple voices, etc.

 Add a click-track after recording

-After recording into a snippet in the listener, you can add a click-track to help the analysis interpret your recording.
-Click the Tap Beat button in the listener to add click-track markers to your recording.
+If you record without a metronome, you can add a click-track after the fact to help the analysis interpret your recording.
+Click the Tap Beat button in the Listener to add click-track markers to your snippet.

 Tips for better results: